Tag: dark blues

 Buried: Mount St. Benedict Cemetery, Bloomfield, CT

-Of all the native sons of Hartford, Stephen A. Brady was the city’s greatest 19th century ballplayer.
+Among all native sons of Hartford, Connecticut, Stephen A. Brady was the city’s greatest 19th century ballplayer.
 His professional career spanned sixteen seasons during America’s Gilded Age.
-Described as a heavy hitter who delivered in the clutch, he was also a sure-handed utility man.
-His primary position was right field, though he played center field, first, second and third base.
+Known as a heavy hitter who delivered in clutch situations, he was a reliable utility player.
+Although his primary position was right field, he also played center field, as well as first, second, and third base.
 As a member of Hartford’s first Major League club in 1874, Brady was a hometown hero.
-He would captain the New York Metropolitans to multiple championships, including the first world championship in 1884.
+He went on to captain the New York Metropolitans to multiple championships, including the first world championship in 1884.

 Steve Brady

 Steve Brady was born in Worcester, Massachusetts, to Christopher and Mary McDonald Brady.
-Soon after his birth, the Brady’s relocated to Hartford.
+Shortly after his birth, the Bradys relocated to Hartford.
 The Irish-American family lived at 72 Ward Street in the city’s Frog Hollow neighborhood.
-He was one of seven children: four brothers and two sisters named Jackson, Thomas, Edward, Christopher, Bridget and Margaret.
-Brady and his brothers were gifted athletes who excelled at the budding National Game.
+Young Stephen was one of seven children—four brothers and two sisters—named Jackson, Thomas, Edward, Christopher, Bridget, and Margaret.
+The Brady brothers were gifted athletes who excelled at the budding National Game.

 Independent Base Ball Club, 1862.